leonardopangaio/git4nondev/README.md

 Another important parameter of `git commit` is the `--amend` that makes possible to "remake" the last commit done.

-> :bulb: **Tip:** A good practice is to write a commit message that let other devs knows what was changeded without listing all the file differences.
-To make better messages or thinking about a standard way to write these messages, the [Conventional Commits](https://www.conventionalcommits.org/) is an usefull website.
+> :bulb: **Tip:** A good practice is to write a commit message that let other devs knows what was changed without listing all the file differences.
+To make better messages or thinking about a standard way to write these messages, the [Conventional Commits](https://www.conventionalcommits.org/) is an useful website.

 ---
 ## 7. Logs and History